Hotmoka/hotmoka/tutorial/Takamaka.md

 while the latters are typically controlled by their code.
 Takamaka implements both alternatives as instances of the abstract library class `io.takamaka.code.lang.Contract` (inside `io-takamaka-code-1.0.0.jar`).
-That class extends `io.takamaka.code.lang.Storage`, hence its instances can be kept inthe store of the node.
+That class extends `io.takamaka.code.lang.Storage`, hence its instances can be kept in the store of the node.
 The Takamaka library defines subclasses of `io.takamaka.code.lang.Contract`, that we will investigate later.
 Programmers can define their own subclasses as well.